Time-Optimal Control via Heaviside Step-Function Approximation: Convergence of the approximate discrete time-optimal control problem

 \end{proof}

 Note that in the above we do not make any assumptions about the structure of $f_{\text{dyn}}$ or $f_{\text{ter}}$.
-Our algorithm is therefore applicable to both linear and non-linear systems as we demonstrate in the evaluation sec.~\ref{sec:eval}.
+Our algorithm is therefore applicable to both linear and non-linear systems as we demonstrate in the evaluation Sec.~\ref{sec:eval}.
+In the non-linear case, only a sub-optimal time-optimal control $\hat{N}_s > \hat{N}$ may be identified depending on the (local or global) convergence properties of the used optimizer.